 The Company recognizes all share-based payments to eligible employees based upon their fair value.
 The Company's policy is to recognize expense for awards that have service conditions only subject to graded vesting using the straight-line attribution method.
-Total stock-based compensation expense was \$5.1 million, \$3.4 million and \$3.5 million in 2012, 2011 and 2010, respectively.
-The amount of compensation costs related to nonvested stock options, restricted stock, stock appreciation rights and performance units not yet recognized was \$7.2 million at December 31, 2012, for which the weighted average remaining life was 1.7 years.
+Total stock-based compensation expense was \$7.5 million, \$5.1 million and \$3.4 million in 2013, 2012 and 2011, respectively.
+The amount of compensation costs related to nonvested stock options and restricted stock not yet recognized was \$7.4 million at December 31, 2013, for which the weighted average remaining life was 1.7 years.